Equal Opportunity Statement

 The Employment Equity Group in the Office for Institutional Equity is responsible for:

-- Preparing Duke's Affirmative Action Plans (AAPs) and Equal Employment Opportunity reports (EEOs);
+• Preparing Duke's Equal Employment Opportunity reports (EEOs);

-- Implementing Duke’s policies on Equal Opportunity and Affirmative Action related to pay discrimination and prejudicial promotion practices, including performing assessments;
+• Implementing Duke’s policies on Equal Opportunity related to pay discrimination and prejudicial promotion practices, including performing assessments;

-Each year, the Office for Institutional Equity develops Affirmative Action Plans (AAPs) not only in accordance with federal regulations, but also to serve as management tools when assessing the efficacy of DEI initiatives as well as hiring and promotion practices.
+Each year, the Office for Institutional Equity develops Duke University & Duke Health Affirmative Action Plan for Veterans and Individuals with Disabilities, not only in accordance with federal regulations, but also to serve as management tools.
 These Plans include those policies, practices, and procedures that reinforce and ensure our commitment to equal employment opportunity.
-In addition, these Plans describe Duke’s faculty and staff populations, population trends, and workforce analytics.

 The process for developing the Plans allows us to engage in self-analysis and discover any barriers to equal employment opportunity at Duke and to encourage the advancement of diverse hiring and promotion practices.
 The Plans also serves as a guide in monitoring progress and developing operational processes to enhance equal opportunity in all sectors of employment at Duke.